KMLBurke/SeaSensor-1/README.md

 For code, see javaScriptCode folder.

-Attached is a link to my SeaSensor Website https://erinnwhittyxx.github.io/SeaSensor/
+Attached is a link to my SeaSensor Website https://erinnwhittyxx.github.io/SeaSensor/ Also check out my short video of my process for this project! https://www.youtube.com/watch?v=tl2NreBtzxc

 # Initial Proposal - Application/Front end